-There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2022 that have a material impact on the amounts recognised in the prior periods or will affect the current or future periods.
-There are no new accounting standards and interpretations that have been issued, but not yet effective, that are expected to be material to the financial statements or have been early adopted for the year ended 30 June 2023 reporting period.
+There are no standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2023 that have a material impact on the amounts recognised in the prior periods or will affect the current or future periods.
+There are no new accounting standards and interpretations, except for AASB 18 Presentation and Disclosure in Financial Statements as noted below, that have been issued, but not yet effective, that are expected to be material to the financial statements or have been early adopted for the year ended 30 June 2024 reporting period.